Phone-GWP-group

 The scale of your planned scheme can affect its efficiency - but even small setups can yield significant results.

-Tracking / Managing loss
+Tracking and managing loss

 It is almost inevitable that some “leakage” of your inventory may occur.

-Cleaning / refurbishment
+Cleaning and refurbishment

-Once your reusable packaging loop is up and running, you will also need to establish processes for checking, cleaning and refurbishing the containers periodically.
+Once your reusable packaging loop is up and running, you will also need to establish processes for checking, cleaning, and refurbishing the containers periodically.

-Review progress
+Review your progress

-In Summary
+Summary

 Discover how material handling totes can help your business